 The language in this series is relatively simple.
 Some expressions you’ll hear:

 Amazon Prime members can stream these French television series for free in the US.
 Not a Prime member yet?
 Click here to start your free 30-day trial.

 Unfortunately, Amazon Prime is weak in subtitle options compared to Netflix and usually only offers English.

-This gripping police drama won a cult following for its gritty realism, superb acting, and complex storylines.
+This addictive police drama won a cult following for its gritty realism, superb acting, and complex storylines.
 It was broadcast in more than 70 countries.

 Warning for sensitive viewers like me: The first episode is excessively gruesome.
 Hang in there, though.
 Subsequent episodes, while intense, are less graphic.

 The word engrenage literally translates as “cogs” or “gears.”
 Figuratively, it can also mean a complex mechanism or an inescapable series of events.
 The English title Spiral derives from the phrase l’engrenage de la violence, a downward spiral of violence.

 Lots of French swearing and slang in this noir crime thriller.
 To keep this post family-friendly, I’ve omitted the most offensive.

 Note: Available free on Amazon with an Sundance Now channel trial.

 Intense French spy thriller based on real accounts and inspired by contemporary events.